(selected compositions)

 Romans, 8:15 – For ye have not received the spirit of bondage again to fear; but ye have received the Spirit of adoption, whereby we cry, Abba, Father.

-Conversation With Seneca, for String Trio.
+Conversation With Seneca (2018, for String Trio)

 Recorded by the JACK Quartet at Duke University, November 18, 2018.

-Procul Recedant, fragments for String Quartet.
+Procul Recedant (2018, for String Quartet)

 Recorded by the JACK Quartet at Duke University, April 24, 2018.

-The title of this composition, a ‘modernist’, fragmented nocturne for string quartet, borrows some text from the hymn Te Lucis Ante Terminum.
-The chant is part of the Roman Breviary and is to be sung at Compline (as Prayers at the End of the Day, after sunset).
-I also preserved some melodic gestures of the hymn.
+The title of this composition for string quartet is borrowed from a line of the hymn Te Lucis Ante Terminum [To Thee before the close of day].
+This plain chant is part of the Roman breviary and is meant to be sung at Compline (Prayers at the End of the Day, after sunset).
+The prayer beseeches the Creator to drive away nocturnal nightmares.
+The following verses in particular inspired the composition: